tom-krieger/cis_security_hardening/README.md

 ### Cronjobs

 Gathering information can sometime consume a lot of time.
 Gathering those facts during Puppet runs would have a significat impact on the time consumed by a Puppet run.
-Therefore some facts are only gathered once a day using cron jobs.
-The `cis_security_hardening` module installes the following cron jobs to collect information and provide the information to the fact scripts creating the `cis_security_hardening` fact.
+Therefore some facts are only gathered once a day using cronjobs.
+The `cis_security_hardening` module installes the following cronjobs to collect information and provide the information to the fact scripts creating the `cis_security_hardening` fact.

 #### Cron /etc/cron.d/sticky-world-writebale.cron

-This cron job searches for world writable files with sticky bit.
+This cronjob searches for world writable files with sticky bit.

+#### /etc/cron.d/auditd_priv_commands.cron

+This cronjob searched privileged commands to be included into auditd rules.

 ## Usage